 School Website

-Ranked among the top 20 most innovative schools in the U.S. and among the top 25 best public regional universities in the South by U.S. News & World Report, the University of Montevallo is the only public liberal arts college in the state.
-Established in 1896, the four-year university is a member of the Council of Public Liberal Arts Colleges and enrolls more than 2,500 undergraduate students each year.
-Students may choose to pursue more than 40 inexpensive, high-impact undergraduate and graduate degrees across the school’s four colleges: Fine Arts, Education, Stephens College of Business, and Arts & Sciences.
+The University of Montevallo is ranked among the top 20 most innovative schools in the U.S. and among the top 25 best public regional universities in the South by U.S. News & World Report.
+It is the only public liberal arts college in the state.
+Established in 1896, the four-year university is a member of the Council of Public Liberal Arts Colleges.
+It enrolls more than 2,500 undergraduate students each year.
+Students may choose to pursue more than 40 inexpensive, high-impact undergraduate and graduate degrees across the school’s four colleges:

 In-State Tuition: $12,760